shashank31mar/Linear-Regression/README.md

 # Linear-Regression
-Linear Regression, Gradient Decent analysis and plotting.
+Linear Regression, Gradient Decent analysis and plotting with bokeh.